lellimecnar/lellimecnar.github.io/_costuming/imperial-officer/patterns.md

 		<line class="PatternPiece__yokeMark2" x1="52.15" y1="141.32" x2="52.15" y2="131.27" style="fill:none;stroke:#f00;stroke-linecap:round;stroke-linejoin:round;stroke-width:3px"/>
 	</svg>
 </div>

-Set **#3** aside.
-Draw a dotted line between the two marks (being sure to mirror it on both sides of the front template).
-This marks the seam line for the double yoke.

->**NOTE:** This dotted line is for reference only, DO NOT CUT ANYTHING ON THIS LINE!!!

 Unfold the **front template** and lay it flat.
 Draw two solid lines ⅝" from each side of the dotted line on the **right**.
 Label the outside line _"cut for center/left side"_, and the inside line _"cut for right side."_ Draw another solid line ⅝" to the **left** of the dotted line on the **left**, and label it _"cut for center."_